kennobrega/SQL/README.md

 > [!NOTE]
 > Read this first.

-# Kenny Nobrega's SQL PORTFOLIO
+# Kenny Nobrega's Computer Science PORTFOLIO

-## **Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+## **Welcome to my Computer Science portfolio!
+This code repository contains examples of SQL codes and projects I've written.
 Feel free to take a look and reach out if you have any questions. 😄**

 ![cool cat](https://github.com/kennobrega/SQL/assets/165536709/d8ff496a-25e4-4cd6-93ce-7f110a983e86)